Skip navigation

 PhD title: Rhetoric over reality?
 Assessing the success of deterrence in cyberspace: Israeli and US cybersecurity approaches between 2008-2018

-Melanie’s doctoral research uses a qualitative approach to examine the practical applications of the principles of deterrence on cyber security from 2008-2018.
-Her study investigates the policies, methods and relative success of three different case studies: the United States of America, the State of Israel, and the Republic of Finland.
-Melanie's work aims to identify principles that may be appropriate for the Australian strategic context and contribute to a global understanding of the efficacy of cyber deterrence policies for governments.
+Melanie’s doctoral research used a qualitative approach to examine the practical applications of the principles of deterrence on cyber security from 2008-2018.
+Her study investigated the policies and relative success of the United States of America and the State of Israel.
+Melanie's work identified principles that may be appropriate for the Australian strategic context and contributed to a global understanding of the efficacy of cyber deterrence policies for governments.

 Supervisor: